The Life of Emile Zola: Reception and interpretation

 Following a successful preview screening excluding Max Steiner's musical score, The Life of Emile Zola premiered on August 11, 1937, and became an immediate sensation.
 Soon after, Warner Bros. placed full-page advertisements in several Los Angeles newspapers congratulating the cast and crew.

 Contemporary reviews were nearly unanimous in their praise.
 Frank S. Nugent of The New York Times wrote:

 "Rich, dignified, honest, and strong, it is at once the finest historical film ever made and the greatest screen biography, greater even than The Story of Louis Pasteur with which the Warners squared their conscience last year ...
 Paul Muni's portrayal of Zola is, without doubt, the best thing he has done."

 Variety wrote that the film was "a vibrant, tense and emotional story ...
 It is finely made and merits high rating as cinema art and significant recognition as major showmanship."
 Harrison's Reports described it as "A dignified, powerful, and at times stirring historical drama, brilliantly directed, and superbly acted by Paul Muni, as Zola, the great French writer."

+Modern Screen’s Leo Townsend described the film as "a fine and beautifully made picture."
+He commented that the large supporting cast gave "excellent performances" and listed Joseph Schildkraut, Gale Sondergaard, Gloria Holden, Erin O’Brien-Moore and Morris Carnovsky as "outstanding".
+He wrote that he believed Paul Muni was deserving of an Academy Award for a performance that highlighted his "virtuosity" and that "handling (his role) with quiet and reserve makes it an inspired piece of acting."